coins-docs/coins-global-api-docs/faqs/spot_glossary.md

 # SPOT API Glossary

 **Disclaimer:** This glossary refers only to the SPOT API Implementation.
-The definition for these terms may differ with regards to Futures, Options, and other APIs by Binance.
+The definition for these terms may differ with regards to Futures, Options, and other APIs by coins.

 ## A